hodyroff/scs-training/Virtualization/Maintenance.md

 #### Learning
 * You need to do regular DB maintenance work with `nova-manage` and `cinder-manage`
     - These can be part of your regular billing runs.
+* You don't normally tweak database tables directly, consider above examples as an exception, where you will very carefully document and review what you do.

 ### Stuck volumes
 * Occasionally, you will find cinder volumes that users can not use and not cleanup
     - They could have a `reserved` or `deleting` status for extended amounts of time (many minutes)
     - They could be reported as attached to a VM that has long gone (and which we will only see the UUID of, not the name)
-* The cinder service seems to not be cery robust if processing of volume changes fall behind in high (control-plane) load situations
+* The cinder service seems to not be very robust if processing of volume changes fall behind in high (control-plane) load situations
     - Longstanding OpenStack issue ...
 * Approach:
     - Set status to error as admin